Managing Data in the Cache

 Like quotas, TTL rules are hierarchical.
 If multiple TTL rules apply to a file, the most specific path match takes precedence.

-Controlling What to Evict First: Eviction Priority
+Controlling What to Evict First: Cache Priority

 When space is needed, Alluxio will always evict data with a lower priority before evicting any data with a higher priority.
 There are three priority levels: HIGH, MEDIUM, and LOW.